Tihomir-Mutak/harvard-CS50-Week0/README.md

 CS50x Week 0 Project: Scratch game submission for Harvard's CS50x course.

 ## About the Game
-- **Title:** [Meowstronaut: Escape the Dog]
+- **Title:** Meowstronaut: Escape the Dog
-- **Description:** [Schlüpfe in die Rolle von Luna, einer fliegenden Katze mit magischen Flügeln, die durch den endlosen Himmel rast, um funkelnde Sterne zu sammeln.
-Doch Vorsicht!
-Brutus, der fliegende Wachhund, ist dir dicht auf den Fersen und wird alles tun, um dich zu stoppen!]
+- **Description:** Step into the role of Luna, a flying cat with magical wings, racing through the endless sky to collect sparkling stars.
+But beware!
+Brutus, the flying watchdog, is hot on your tail and will stop at nothing to catch you!

 ## Features
-- Nutzung von mindestens zwei Sprites (Katze und Hund).
+- Includes at least two sprites (Cat and Dog).
-- Implementierung eines benutzerdefinierten Blocks (reset position).
+- Implements a custom block (`reset position`).
-- Nutzung von Schleifen, Bedingungen und Variablen.
+- Uses loops, conditions, and variables.

 ## How to Play
-- Bewegung mit den Pfeiltasten.
+- Move using the arrow keys.
-- Ziel: [Sammle so viele Sterne wie möglich, während du durch den Himmel fliegst].
+- **Objective:** Collect as many stars as possible while soaring through the sky.
-- Vermeide: [Hindernisse, feindliche Attacken und den jagenden Hund Brutus.].
+- **Avoid:** Obstacles, enemy attacks, and the chasing dog, Brutus.

 ## Learnings
-- Nutzung von Scratch.
+- Mastered the use of Scratch.
-- Verstehen von Schleifen, Bedingungen und Variablen.
+- Gained an understanding of loops, conditions, and variables.
-- Anwendung von benutzerdefinierten Blöcken.
+- Applied custom blocks for reusable functionality.